centreon/centreon-plugins/docs/en/developer/guide.rst

 Output
 ------

-This library allows you to change output of your plugin.
+This library allows you to build output of your plugin.

 output_add
 ----------